chi-org/freely/README.md

 ### Purpose

-To create a web application to facilitate home schooling activites and tracking completion across multiple students
+To create a web application to facilitate homeschooling activities and tracking completion across multiple students

 ### Functionality / features